hynek/structlog/.github/CONTRIBUTING.md

   assert "foo" == x._a_private_attribute
   ```

-- You can run  the test suite runs with all (optional) dependencies against all Python versions just as it will in our CI by running `tox`.
+- You can run  the test suite runs with all (optional) dependencies against all supported Python versions just as it will in our CI by running `tox`.

 - Write [good test docstrings](https://jml.io/test-docstrings/).